-Although the show is largely based on Series Creator Adam F. Goldberg's family, they had three sons: Eric, Barry, and Adam.
+Although the show is largely based on Series Creator Adam F. Goldberg's family, they had three sons: Adam, Barry, and Eric.
 ABC executives told the creators to make one of the siblings a girl, because the show would be funnier.
 So Goldberg made the siblings Adam, Barry, and Erica.

 In episode 1.18, "For Your Own Good," when J.C.
 Spink bullies Adam on the school bus, the real-life Spink plays the bus driver.

 Most, if not all of the posters in Adam's room, were posters that the real Adam F. Goldberg had in his childhood bedroom.